Mike Jeffries (businessman): Abercrombie & Fitch Co.

 Jeffries' business reputation sank in 2013, when TheStreet's Herb Greenberg named Jeffries the worst CEO of 2013.
 Greenberg pointed out that the share price for A&F had collapsed by 40% during the year.
 This was after Jim Cramer of CNBC had earlier named Jeffries to his "Wall of Shame".

 Jeffries's same-sex partner, Matthew Smith, reviewed internal documents and consulted on real estate matters at Abercrombie & Fitch despite having no qualifications to perform such tasks and despite holding no official position in the company.
 Smith's involvement was criticized as poor corporate governance and was likely a factor in Jeffries's decision to leave the company, according to GQ.

-On December 9, 2014, Jeffries stepped down as A&F CEO amid mass criticism of the company's performance and 11 consecutive quarters of negative company comparable-store sales.
+On December 9, 2014, Jeffries stepped down as A&F CEO amid criticism of the company's performance and 11 consecutive quarters of negative company comparable-store sales.
 The shares jumped 8 percent after the move was announced, marking the biggest one-day gain in more than nine months.
-On top of his standard pension, Mike Jeffries received lifetime bonus payments totaling about $1m a year.
+On top of his standard pension, Jeffries received lifetime bonus payments totaling about $1m a year.
 Following allegations of sex trafficking in late 2023, the company stopped making the bonus payments.

 In 2022, Jeffries' leadership of A&F was the subject of a Netflix documentary, White Hot: The Rise & Fall of Abercrombie & Fitch, which focused on Jeffries' transformation of A&F into an "avatar of exclusivity and soft-core sex appeal."
 The film's focus is the buildup to a 2023 class-action lawsuit against the company.

 Personal life

 In 1971, Jeffries married Susan Hansen.
 They have a son.

 Salon.com reported in 2006 that Jeffries is a "gay man" who lives separately from his wife.
 As of 2013, Jeffries was reported to be living with his partner, Matthew Smith (born c.
-1963), and three dogs.
-Smith is more than a romantic partner; he also headed the Jeffries Family Office, an Ohio limited liability company that "advocates for the personal interests of Jeffries."
+1962–63), who also headed the Jeffries Family Office, an Ohio limited liability company that "advocates for the personal interests of Jeffries."
 Smith also reviewed internal documents and consulted on real estate matters at Abercrombie & Fitch.